Fusion-Lightguns/Fusion-Light-Gun/DIY/README.md

-# All DIY stuff for Fusion Mini
+# DIY stuff for Fusion Mini

 # How To Use